Faculty-led Program in the Mediterranean: Malta

 HIST 3279: Pirates and Martyrs in Mediterranean History (3 credit hours)

 No prerequisites.
 All majors welcome.
-Participation in this program requires several class meetings during the Spring semester, although the course is scheduled as a Summer session course.
+Participation in this program requires class meetings during the spring semester, although the course is scheduled as a summer program course.
 The Study Abroad Center will enroll participants in the course.
 Please contact the program's course leader for more information on academic requirements.

 **Participants will also take a mandatory, 1-credit hour course in the spring in order to prepare for the study abroad experience.
 For information on enrolling in this spring course, participants should contact the program's course leader.